 For a downloadable explanation including contemporary photographs please click on button below:

-Photo Competition Winner 2023.
+Photo Competition Winner 2024.

-Photographed by Paul Williams.
+Photographed by Ian Archibald.

 Our publications are online for free download.